CurtisConway/basic-video/README.md

-Basic Video Player
+Basic Video
 ===

-A simple and consistient API wrapper for the HTMLMediaElement API
+A simple and consistient API wrapper for web video playback

 Supports all default features for `<video>` and `<audio>` tags, with some additional functionality.